ssorj/quiver/impls/README.md

-    password          string   password used to connect to the peer cert              string   certificate file that identifies the arrow to the peer key               string   private key file associated with the certificate target-throughput  integer  Target throughput in msg/sec; 0 to disable (Java only)
+    password          string   password used to connect to the peer cert              string   certificate file that identifies the arrow to the peer key               string   private key file associated with the certificate

 Implementations should avoid validating inputs.
 That's the job of the wrapper.
 The wrapper and the implementation are closely coupled by